andryharyanto/solvia-finetuning/README.md

 ---

 ## **Step 3: Defining Scenarios for Fine-Tuning**
 To train Solvia effectively, I designed sample interactions that demonstrate **concise, structured coaching conversations** rather than defaulting to verbose AI behavior.
-These scenarios are tailored for **career coaching and therapy-adjacent coaching settings**.
+These scenarios are tailored for **career coaching and therapy-adjacent coaching settings**, but can be modified for other settings.

 | Pathway                   | Number of Exchanges | Goal                                                        | Stopping Point                                              | Scenario |
 |---------------------------|---------------------|-------------------------------------------------------------|------------------------------------------------------------|----------|